Cop giving a couble parking ticket

 Beating a double parking ticket because the double parking rule was misapplied

-Joe made a quick turn onto 91st Street, drove to the middle of the block, and stopped temporarily in the travel lane next to the bike lane to drop her off.
+Joe quickly turned onto 91st Street, drove to the middle of the block, and stopped temporarily in the travel lane next to the bike lane to drop her off.

 Joe was issued a ticket for double parking